difbit/difbit.io/README.md

 #### Development environment

 I have included `webpack-dev-server` for testing changes locally.
-It can be accessed by running `$ npm start` (details below).
+It can be accessed by running `$ npm start` (details below), or you can use your own dev setup by running `$ webpack` and serving the `index.html` file and the `404.html` file for 404s.
 Note that `webpack-dev-server` automatically creates a new bundle whenever the source files change and serves the bundle from memory, so you'll never see the bundle as a file saved to disk.

-- `$ npm start` runs the [start script][startscript] in `package.json`, which runs the command `$ webpack-dev-server --host 0.0.0.0 --disable-host-check --open`
+- `$ npm start` runs the [start script][startscript] in `package.json`, which runs the command `$ webpack-dev-server --devtool eval-source-map --host 0.0.0.0 --disable-host-check --open`
+  - `--devtool eval-source-map` is for [generating source maps][webpackdevtool] while in development
   - `--host 0.0.0.0 --disable-host-check` is so you can access the site on your local network from other devices at `http://[YOUR COMPUTER'S IP ADDRESS]:8080`
   - `--open` will open automatically open the site in your browser
 - `webpack-dev-server` will serve `index.html` at `http://localhost:8080` (port `8080` is the default).
 Note that you must load the `index.html` from the server and not just open it directly in the browser or the scripts won't load.